ThomasVrancken/info9023-mlops/labs/05_flask/README.md

 ```

 ### 6.2 Building the Docker Image

+Open Docker Desktop and make sure that the Docker daemon is running.

 To build the Docker image, navigate to the directory containing your `Dockerfile` and run the following command:

 ```bash